-Figure 4: Low energy region of figure 3.
+Fig. 4.
+Low energy region of Fig. 3.
 Comparison: Form factor approach, Monte Carlo data and 2-loop perturbation theory; $I(p^2)$ plotted against p/m.

-Lambda parameter comes out wrong by about 10% (from below), as compared with the known exact result [8].
-Generally speaking one sees that a determination of the Lambda parameter from MC data and (2-loop) PT about the onset of the (2-loop) perturbative regime enters.
+using a Wolff-type cluster algorithm on a 460 square lattice at inverse coupling $\beta = 1.80$ (correlation length $\xi = 65.05$).
+The agreement between the MC data and the form factor results is excellent.
+One also sees that for energies between 30 and 45 the PT curve runs almost parallel to the MC data.
+Without the guidance of the form factor result one would thus be tempted to match both curves by tuning the Lambda parameter appropriately.
+Doing this however, the Lambda parameter comes out wrong by about 10% (from below), as compared with the known exact result [8].
+Generally speaking one sees that a determination of the Lambda parameter from MC data and (2-loop) PT alone is difficult because some assumption about the onset of the (2-loop) perturbative regime enters.
 The form factor results in the O(3)-NLS model show that this regime sets in only at relatively high energies $\mu/m \gtrsim 100$, which should at least be taken as a warning in 4-dimensional gauge theories.

+Acknowledgements

-Acknowledgements: We wish to thank H. Lehmann, A. Patriasciou, E. Seiler and P. Weisz for stimulating discussions.
-A. P. and E. S. we thank in addition for generously allowing us to use their data prior to publication.
-M. N. acknowledges support by the Reimar Lüst fellowship of the Max Planck Society.
-T. H. acknowledges support by the D.O.E. (cooperative research agreement DE-FCO2-94ER40818).
+We wish to thank H. Lehmann, A. Patriasciou, E. Seiler and P. Weisz for stimulating discussions.
+A.P. and E.S. we thank in addition for generously allowing us to use their data prior to publication.
+M.N. acknowledges support by the Reimar Lüst fellowship of the Max Planck Society.
+T.H. acknowledges support by the DOE (cooperative research agreement DE-FCO2-94ER40818).